Konnkeryou/record_app/README.md

 # record_app
-app use to review music records
+app used to review music records